 At Practically Perfect, we’re huge fans of overhauling spaces, deep cleaning, spring organizing, organizational maintenance… we could go on and on.
 These projects almost always begin with editing belongings.
 And once we’ve collected a pile of donations, the next step is figuring out the appropriate place to pass them along.

-For the full local and national downloadable guide for donations, enter your info below:
+For the full local and national downloadable guide, check out our resources page!

 Below are some quick tips to making donation easier and more successful…